 The Stewart Museum contains a huge part of the history of île Sainte-Hélène.
 We have started a major thought process about the new vocation of the fort since its closure.
 An announcement will be made once we have established a clear and definitive vision.

-On April 12, 2021, Canadian Heritage, the Ministère de l'Environnement et de la Lutte contre les changements climatiques and the City of Montréal announced it is bringing the Biosphere's operations into the City of Montréal`s Space for Life Museum.
-The Biosphere, which is the only environment museum in North America, will be able to resume its activities once its integration into the City of Montréal`s operations is completed and once the circumstances relating to the COVID-19 pandemic allow a safe return for Biosphere staff and visitors.
+On April 12, 2021, Canadian Heritage, the Ministère de l'Environnement et de la Lutte contre les changements climatiques and the City of Montréal announced it is bringing the Biosphere's operations into the City of Montréal's Space for Life Museum.
+The Biosphere, which is the only environment museum in North America, will be able to resume its activities once its integration into the City of Montréal's operations is completed.

 Yes, we hope to preserve the top-notch, high-calibre infrastructures for committed and casual sports enthusiasts alike.
 Many kilometres of walking and biking trails are going to be added, and new sports practices are going to be encouraged (cross-country skiing and skating, for example).
 Many all-purpose trails and bike paths on the islands and their perimeter are going to be added.